What is Affiliate Fraud: How to Detect and Prevent It?

 5. Data Theft

 Data theft is often the goal of affiliate fraud.
 A fraudster may use illegitimate links to drive traffic and get customers to make “purchases”.
-Ultimately, these scams look like a deal for your business, but really, it’s just a masked website used to steal customers’ credit card data and use in card not present scams.
+Ultimately, these scams look like a deal for your business, but really, it’s just a masked website used to steal customers’ credit card data and use in card not present (CNP) fraud.

 The Impact of Affiliate Fraud on Businesses